 6 A bioanalytical equivalent (BEQ) is a unit of measure in the field of bioassays.

-3 Results and Discussion
+3. Results and Discussion

-Results of the analyses for the chemicals specified in chapter 2.2 Analytical methods are summarized in Table 1 (see Chapter 3.1).
-More detailed results are in larger Table A2 in Annex 2 (marked as Chapter 5.2).
+esults of the analyses for the chemicals specified in chapter 2.3.
+More detailed results are in larger Table A2 in Annex 2 (marked as Chapter 5.2) and Table A3.